DavidAlphaFox/aihtml/README.md

 are called and provide the data for the template tags.
 A context is an Erlang dict that contains the current context from which tags can pull data.
 A few examples will clarify how these items interact.

-NOTE: This is alpha software.
-Do not use it in production without extensive testing.
-The API may change at any time.
-It still lacks some of the features of Mustache for Ruby and the performance (even with compiled templates) is not yet where I'd like it to be.

 ## Installation